etingi01/ftp_Server_BashScript/README.md

 This is an ftp server in Bash Script.
 Two services are offered:
 1. Upload files on the remote machine (ftpupload.sh)
-2. Analyze files that are existed in the remote machine (ftpanalyse.sh)
+2. Analyze files that are existed on the remote machine (ftpanalyse.sh)

 ftpupload.sh:
-To run the file type in the command line: ./ftpupload.sh {filedir} {ftpserver} {username}
+To run the file, type in the command line: ./ftpupload.sh {filedir} {ftpserver} {username}

 filedir is the directory of the files you want to upload in the local machine.
-The same directory tree will be created in the remote machine. ftpserver is the file transfer server username is the username of one ftp account in the ftpserver.
+The same directory tree will be created in the remote machine.

+ftpserver is the file transfer server

+username is the username of one ftp account in the ftpserver.
 You can have anonymous access changing the lines 6-11 (instructions in comments)